Polymer & Plastics Engineering

 |Black or African American||3|

 |Hispanic or Latino||6|

-Polymer Engineering appeals to people across the globe.
+Students from other countries are interested in Polymer Engineering, too.
 About 5.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 - Saudi Arabia

 How Much Do Polymer & Plastics Engineering Majors Make?

 The median early-career salary of polymer and plastics engineering students with a bachelor’s degree is $65,100 a year according to 2017-2018 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $65,100 (25th percentile) and $65,100 (75th percentile).

 It’s important to note that just because the people reporting these salaries have a degree in polymer engineering, it does not mean that they are working in a job related to their degree.

 Average salaries range from $96,930 to $148,970 (25th to 75th percentile) for careers related to polymer engineering.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.